binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 #### Command Injection

-Exactly how much it will cost you will depend on how poorly the code is written, and how much has to be factored.
+Exactly how much it will cost you will depend on how poorly the code is written, and how much has to be refactored.

 #### XML Injection